cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/installing-palera1n-atv-15.0.md

 ::: tip

-To rejailbreak your device, simply run the last command again and then repeat any other applicable steps.
+To rejailbreak your device, simply run `palera1n -f` again and then repeat any other applicable steps.

 :::